-- Provide a pipeline opportunity of tertiary-qualified Indigenous people for employment at Rio Tinto;and
+- Provide a pipeline opportunity of tertiary-qualified Indigenous people for employment at Rio Tinto

 Indigenous people who are recognised outside of the Pilbara area of operations are also eligible to apply using this application form.
-Please note applications for the 2018 intake will commence in October 2017.
+Please note applications for the 2018 intake are now open.

 To be eligible for a Rio Tinto Indigenous Scholarship you must:

 - Be of Aboriginal and/or Torres Strait Islander decent

 - Be able to provide evidence of your Indigenous identity by means of recognition with a ‘common seal’ from the relevant Indigenous group